ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of the image registry access secret.
 The image registry access secret is used to authenticate with a private registry when you download the container image.
 This value is optional.
 </dd>
 <dt>`-sz`, `--size`</dt>
 <dd>The size for the build, which determines the amount of resources used.
-Valid options are `small`, `medium`, `large`, `xlarge`.
+Valid values are `small`, `medium`, `large`, `xlarge`.
 This value is optional.
 </dd>
 <dt>`-src`, `--source`</dt>
 <dd>The URL of the Git repository that contains your source code; for example `https://github.com/IBM/CodeEngine`.
 This value is optional.
 </dd>
 <dt>`-str`, `--strategy`</dt>
 <dd>The strategy to use for building the image.
-Valid options are `kaniko` and `buildpacks`.
+Valid values are `kaniko` and `buildpacks`.
 This value is optional.
 </dd>
 <dt>`-to`, `--timeout`</dt>
 <dd>The amount of time, in seconds, that can pass before the build must succeed or fail.
 This value is optional.
 The default value is <code>600</code>.